This easy 3 ingredient strawberry sauce is perfect for cheesecake, pancakes, ice-cream, and more! It will take your desserts to another level!

 - frozen yogurt

-- in a sundae
+- a sundae

 - Magija dessert

-- chocolate cake, or in between the layers of sponge cakes
+- between the layers of sponge cakes

 - porridge